ukiwsz27/ethstaker/faq.md

 ## What happens if I lose my validator seed phrase / mnemonic?

-If you lose your seed phrase, the one used to generate the validator keys, then unfortunately your ETH and stake is unrecoverable.
+If you lose your seed phrase, the one used to generate the validator keys, then unfortunately your staked ETH is unrecoverable.

-## Should I set a withdrawal address when setting up my solo staking validator?

-Setting a withdrawal address when creating your validator keys can be useful as you won't need to set it again when withdrawals are enabled.
-However, there are some cases to be aware of that make it beneficial to **not** set a withdrawal address at the start:

-- If you plan to migrate your validator to a pool e.g. (Rocketpool) in the future, then you won't be able to perform this migration if you set a [withdrawal address](staking-glossary.md#withdrawal-address) when you created your validator.
-You would have to wait for withdrawals to be enabled, potentially wait in the withdrawal queue, then re-stake your ETH, potentially waiting in the activation queue as well!